 Pinterest is a US-based image search engine that offers a direct link to a post or page on a user’s website.

-People who post on Pinterest are known as pinners and use pins as bookmarks to content that captures their own or their company’s interests and products.
+People who post on Pinterest are known as pinners and use pins as bookmarks for content that captures their own or their company’s interests and products.

 Pinterest offers users a powerful way to share awareness of their content, with an enormous potential for generating traffic (which leads to sales).